urbit/old-doc/reference/hoon/library/2dC.md

   ::
 ```

 Push all elements of list `b` into the queue.
-XX into vs. onto?

     ~zod/try=> (~(gas to `(qeu ,@)`~) `(list ,@)`[1 2 3 ~])
     {3 2 1}
     ~zod/try=> =a (~(gas to `(qeu ,@)`~) `(list ,@)`[1 2 3 ~])